Asian Markets Mixed As Traders Eye US Inflation Data, Earnings - UrduPoint

 Wall Street staged a small recovery Monday, with the Dow and S&P ending in positive territory, but tech titans including big-hitter Nvidia dragged the Nasdaq down again.

+Hong Kong and Shanghai advanced as China's securities regulator said it was looking at ways to provide more stability to markets after another run of poor performances sparked by worries over the world's number two economy and Trump's threatened tariffs.

-Hong Kong, Shanghai, Sydney, Wellington, Taipei and Jakarta rose, though there were losses in Singapore, Manila and Seoul, with Tokyo the biggest loser as traders returned from a long weekend to play catch-up with Monday's sell-off.
+Sydney, Seoul, Wellington, Taipei and Mumbai also rose, though there were losses in Singapore, Manila, Bangkok and Jakarta, with Tokyo the biggest loser as traders returned from a long weekend to play catch-up with Monday's sell-off.

-The Dollar eased back against its peers after Bloomberg reported that members of Trump's team were looking at a gradual increase in tariffs in a bid to boost their negotiating hand and tamper inflationary pressures.
+The dollar eased back against its peers after Bloomberg reported that members of the US president-elect's team were looking at a gradual increase in tariffs in a bid to boost their negotiating hand and tamper inflationary pressures.

 Traders were spooked when he said soon after his re-election that he would impose huge levies on China, Canada and Mexico as soon as he took office.